manit-tree/microservices/README.md

-# sample microservices using Nginx and Express
+# simple microservices using Nginx and Express

 Learn how to create microservices using Nginx (as a reverse proxy) + Express (as microservices)